Data Models & Ontology

 API Reference: mosaicolabs.models.mixins.VarianceMixin

-Injects monodimensional uncertainty fields, useful for sensors with 1-dimensional uncertain data (like Temperature or Pressure).
+Injects monodimensional uncertainty fields, useful for sensors with 1-dimensional uncertain data like Temperature or Pressure.

 class MySensor(Serializable, VarianceMixin):

-# Injects a variance with variance and variance_type fields
+# Automatically receives variance and variance_type fields

 ...